upd-kazutoph/ECE198X/README.md

 - No need to use virtualenv or conda.
 - Reference Code is also from [VAE-GAN](https://github.com/RussellSB/tt-vae-gan/tree/e530888af4841cba78a77cda08f8b9dd33dfbd0b/fad/frechet_audio_distance)

-## FINAL PRODUCT
+## FINAL PRODUCT/RESULTS
-- TO BE UPDATED.
-This project is still ongoing (not yet finish).
+- Files such as the thesis paper, MIDI, evaluation audio, the Bumbong SoundFont SF2, and original GANSynth output audio can be found via [Google Drive](https://drive.google.com/drive/folders/1WdxI_iMl7stvap7ntLjPAhFy5WPrWikx?usp=sharing) with UPD-EEEI account access only.
-- References to follow
+- References to be updated but can be seen in the thesis paper uploaded in the Google Drive link above.